Skip to content

 ActionLong-running tasks with feedback and cancellation support

-A node can expose interfaces (make them available to others) and subscribe to interfaces from other nodes.
+A node can expose interfaces (make them available to others) and consume interfaces from other nodes.

 A Node Instance represents a single running execution of a node.
 Each instance has: